martinthomson/http-miser/draft-thomson-http-content-signature.md

 p256ecdsa:

 : This parameter contains an ECDSA [X.692] signature on the P-256 curve [FIPS186].
 The signature is produced using the SHA-256 hash [FIPS180-2].
-The resulting signature is encoded using URL-safe variant of base-64 [RFC4648].
+The resulting signature is encoded using URL-safe variant of base-64 [RFC4648] without padding.
 No parameters other than `keyid` can be specified along with the `p256ecdsa` parameter.

 Additional header field values can be defined and registered.
 The parameter